The Ultimate Infused Maple Syrup Recipes

 5. Stir in vanilla extract.

-6. Serve or store in the fridge until needed.
+6. Serve or store in the fridge in an airtight container for up to 7 days.
 Makes about 2 cups.

-More ways to enjoy this infused coconut maple syrup: Use this recipe as a fun way to flavour your favourite latte (especially if you’re dairy-free).
-Or, use it to make a tropically inspired pouding chômeur.
-For an Asian-style twist, try using it to enrich and sweeten a savoury pumpkin soup!
+More ways to enjoy this coconut infused maple syrup: Use this recipe as a fun way to flavour your favourite latte (especially if you’re dairy‑free), or try it in a tropically inspired Maple Pouding Chômeur.
+For an elevated twist, use it to enrich and sweeten a savoury, spicy Thai-style pumpkin soup.

 3. Spicy Citrus Maple Syrup Recipe

-A little bit of heat and a burst of freshness make this homemade maple syrup infusion a veritable flavour bomb!
-Its complex profile means it can stand up to a variety of dishes, in both sweet and savoury applications.
+A little bit of heat and a burst of freshness make this homemade infused maple syrup a veritable flavour bomb!
+Its complex profile means it can stand up to a variety of dishes, in both sweet and savoury.

 Glass bottle of maple syrup on wooden coaster with whole lime and two pieces of raw ginger root.